-Tips from customers often help detect A/R fraud schemes.
+Tips from customers often help detect accounts receivable fraud schemes.
 If customers consistently complain that payments have been misapplied, posted late – or not posted at all – it may be a red flag that their payments are being applied to the wrong invoice or account.

 Sometimes, however, a dishonest employee knows someone who works for a customer, and they work together to misappropriate funds.
-Collusion makes it especially difficult to detect A/R fraud because the thieves work together to cover up the fraud trail.
+Collusion makes it especially difficult to detect accounts receivable fraud because the thieves work together to cover up the fraud trail.

 To Catch a Thief

-Experiencing one or more of these signs doesn’t automatically prove that fraud is happening.
+Experiencing one or more of these signs doesn’t automatically prove that accounts receivable fraud is happening.
 But it may warrant further investigation.
 Contact a forensic accounting specialist for more information.